DataToKnowledge/datatoknowledge.github.io/_posts/2015-10-01-how-to-configure-docker-weave.md

 title: Setup Weave 1.1.0 on Multiple VMs
 description: "This post explains how to setup a private network on multiple cloud providers using docker and weave"
 modified: 2015-10-01
-category: articles
+category: guide
-tags: [docker, weave, network]
+tags: [docker, weave, network, how to]
 imagefeature: cover6.jpg
 comments: true
 share: true